 Before starting with the monitoring implementation for a non-SAP system, there are several prerequisites which have to be fulfilled.
 Otherwise you do not need to proceed with the following section because sooner or later you will run into problems.

 The following diagram provides an overview of the different activities to be done.
 By following this process you can setup monitoring for a non-SAP system.
 The sections below provide details on the individual steps, and in some cases there is a how-to guide available showing a real example.

-In addition to the general prerequisites on top there are some system specific preparations which need to be done.
+In addition to the general prerequisites above, there are some system specific preparations which need to be done.

 Most of the metrics in the non-SAP environment are collected via the Diagnostics Agent and the SAP Host Agent.
 Please refer to SAP Note 1833501 and SAP Note 1858920 for the installation of the Diagnostics Agent.

 In case of a high available non-SAP system it might be necessary to setup the Diagnostics Agent as an on-the-fly agent.
 Please refer to the Diagnostics Agent and HA Support wiki page for details.

 Most of the monitoring metrics for non-SAP systems can be collected via the Diagnostics Agent and the SAP Host Agent.
 For the performance monitoring of Java and .NET based systems, we rely on CA Introscope metrics.
 SAP Solution Manager includes a Right to View license which can be used for all applications sold by SAP.
 Using CA Introscope for non-SAP systems requires a SAP Extended Diagnostics by CA (SED) license which can be bought from SAP.
 Below is a comparison of the Right to View versus the SAP Extended Diagnostics by CA license.